GDPR is here: Did you secure your data?

 - The data media (paper, software, hardware…)

-- Illegitimate access to data
+- Illegitimate access to the data

-- Unwanted / authorized modification of data
+- Unwanted / unauthorized modification of the data

-- All these elements will allow you to establish a proportionality between the seriousness of the risk incurred and the likelihood that this risk will occur (idea of the PIA).
+- All these elements will allow you to establish a proportionality between the seriousness of the risk and the likelihood that this risk will occur (idea of the PIA).

-Risk palliatives: technical and organizational measures
+Risk workarounds: technical and organizational measures

 Organizational measures can be understood as measures that will, at the level of your company’s organization, guarantee the protection of the data in your possession.

-In practice: make your teams aware according to the data they process, change passwords, guarantee limited access to some of the most sensitive data, increase access to your databases…
+In practice: make your teams aware according to the data they process, change passwords, guarantee a limited access to some of the most sensitive data, increase access to your databases…

-Don’t take unnecessary risks, sanctions can now go up to 20,000,000 euros or 4% of the annual world turnover…
+Don’t take unnecessary risks, the penalties are now up to €20,000,000 or 4% of the annual your worldwide turnover…